By Tony Attwood

-There is something distasteful about Neighbourhood Bully, despite Dylan’s assertions that it is not about Zionism.
+There is something I really don’t like about Neighbourhood Bully, despite Dylan’s assertions that it is not about Zionism.
 Maybe it is not.
 Maybe it is just about the state of Israel.
 I would always appreciate that one is not the other, but still…

 In Neighbourhood Bully there’s eleven bouncing rocking strophic verses all fixed on three chords.
 It gives you a sense of power and certainty.
 You want to say, wow, yeah, let’s go and get them.
 Except, except…

 Take the opening.
 “His enemies say, he’s on their land”.
 Yes, when speaking of the state of Israel, most of the world, and United Nations Resolution 242, say that the land Israel took during the six days war should be returned to the countries from which it took the land.
 Long term occupation is not acceptable.

 So Dylan’s got it right there.
 People do say Israel is on their neighbours’ land.
 Equally most people with a semblance of a balanced view of the world acknowledge that the Six Days War was not started by Israel, and that Israel showed extraordinary military ability by knocking out all their neighbours so quickly.

 But where does that get us?
 Simply to an argument that says that Israel has made matters worse for itself by continuing the occupation, and that had it worked out a settlement within the first year, it would not still be fighting.
 Can’t prove it of course, but it is an argument.